 I’ve been sharing my story with people lately, because I just started at Boston Chinatown Neighborhood Center in June.

-I recently shared that with my background with my staff.
+I recently shared my background with my staff.
 I was born an orphan in South Korea.
 My parents are from South Jersey.
 They were unable to start a family of their own and so they were excited to adopt, then found out through their church that, rather than waiting for an American baby, which would take much longer, they could adopt a child from Asia.

 So, through divine intervention, luck and a million other things, I was connected with my parents through adoption and came over in March of 1978 about eight months after I was born.
 I flew into Philadelphia International Airport with a number of other Asians.
 There’s this wonderful picture of me at eight months old with a seat belt around my waist sitting in the middle of an airplane seat.